mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-params.md

 ## Updating Parameters

-Use the {% include ltr/comp.html uuid='8f1ee110' %} component to set a parameter value on a Revit element.
-The component is similar to {% include ltr/comp.html uuid='d86050f2' %} except that is also takes a value to be applied to the parameter.
+Use the same {% include ltr/comp.html uuid='f568d3e7' %} component to set a parameter value on a Revit element.
 Keep in mind that some parameters are Read-only and their value can not be overridden.

 ![]({{ "/static/images/guides/revit-params-setfromname.png" | prepend: site.baseurl }})

-Notice that the {% include ltr/comp.html uuid='ef607c2a' %} component is only holding a reference to the Revit element.
-So when the parameter value is updated by the {% include ltr/comp.html uuid='d86050f2' %} component, it is updated for all the components that is referencing that same element.
+Notice that the {% include ltr/comp.html uuid='f568d3e7' %} component is only holding a reference to the Revit element.
+So when the parameter value is updated by the component, it is updated for all the components that is referencing that same element.
 This is different from what you might be used to when working with Grasshopper outside of Revit context.

 ![]({{ "/static/images/guides/revit-params-setverify.png" | prepend: site.baseurl }})